 Employer Contributions

-The employer contribution rate from 1 April 2019 is 20.9 per cent of pensionable pay for both the 1995-2008 Scheme and the 2015 Scheme.
+The current employer contribution rate is 22.5% of pensionable pay for the 1995, 2008 and 2015 pension scheme.
 This equates to around two thirds of the cost of an individual's pension.

 Paying contributions